artsandmetaphysics/goodlifeodyssey/_essays/math-and-language.md

 Many abstract terms must be learned using existing terms.
 E.g., could _democracy_ be taught using sensory examples?

 Since terms are defined with other terms, their definitions tend to be circular.

-Usually there are alternate descriptions which could be used to define a term.
-This implies that the definitions are incomplete or approximate descriptions of the conceptualization.

 A term can be more or less understood.
 This can break problems with circularity.